This guide covers the grievance process - from informal methods of resolution to a grievance hearing.

 Once your grievance has been lodged, your employer should carry out investigations to establish the facts of the case and arrange a formal meeting as soon as possible.
 This is known as a grievance hearing.

-Following the investigation and hearing your employer should communicate their decision, in writing, as soon as possible.
+Following the investigation and hearing your employer should communicate their decision to you - in writing - as soon as possible.

 If you decide to appeal the decision, please check your local policy.
 This should clarify the appeal process and the time limits within which you need to appeal.
 You would usually be expected to outline the reasons for appeal, in writing, and submit this to your employer within a specified time frame.